Rust for Beginner

 Chap 3

-does not work with the mutation of the variable type, only valuelet mut spaces = " "; spaces = spaces.len(); // this will give the error
+let mutdoes not work with the mutation of the variable type, only valuelet mut spaces = " "; spaces = spaces.len(); // this will give the errorlet guess: u32 = "42".parse().expect("Not a number!");Data type declaration must specify its type au32here.

 | int | unsigned int | float (IEEE 754) | | —- | ———— | —————- | | i8 | u8 | f32 | | i16 | u16 | f64 | | i32 | u32 | | | i64 | u64 | | | i128 | u128 | |